UTNAK/oml-car-variants/README.md

 ![1750484404481](image/README/1750484404481.png)

 As Dr. Maged Elaasar mentions [here](https://bentleyjoakes.github.io/assets/publications/Elaasar2023%20-%20openCAESAR%20Balancing%20Agility%20and%20Rigor%20in%20Model-Based%20Systems%20Engineering.pdf), in openCAESAR, analysis happens at two levels.
 First, the logical consistency of the models is checked using OML and description logic reasoners.
 Second, other analyses investigate other properties of the system.
-OML models can easily be checked for logical consistency with an off-the-shelf descrip- tion logic (DL) reasoner.
+OML models can easily be checked for logical consistency with an off-the-shelf description logic (DL) reasoner.
 This check is typically done very early in an analysis pipeline as in the Kepler16b example CI pipeline.
 Completeness checks can be encoded in a vocabulary directly using minimum/exact cardinality restrictions on properties.
 They can also be captured using libraries of well-formedness rules that query consistent models.
 The advantage of the latter is the ability to separate those two concerns, and the ability to use other analyses frameworks than a DL reasoner.

 ## operational design domain (ODD)